 4. Practice Like A Stage Actor

 Go over all the questions that you will be asked and come up with answers in advance.
 After each interview, whip out your phone and start writing down all the questions you were asked.
 Go home, add them to your list of questions, and start working out some answers for them.
+Read about psychometric tests and practice them on your own.
+They are often used in interview processes so you should be aware of what to expect.
 Doing this sort of perpetual preparation gives you worlds of confidence to the point where taking an interview becomes more like an art than a chore.

 People always say, “Oh, you should be more confident and project an air of confidence,” but they do not realize that you have nothing to be confident about.

 Confidence is powered by something, it doesn’t come from nothing.
 A handsome guy is confident with women because of his looks, a muscular man is confident in a fight because of his strength.
 Perpetually prepare, and it will power your confidence, and over time that confidence will replace your anxiety.